Wizcorp/javascript-styleguide/Unity-C#/README.md

 # Style

 ## Indentation
-Yes, a highly contencios topic so let's not waste time, at Wizcorp we use **tabs** for our projects.
+Yes, a highly contentious topic so let's not waste time, at Wizcorp we use **tabs** for our projects.
 Tabs should be used for indentation, meaning at the beginning of lines only.

 ## Line length
 Limit your lines to **120 characters**.
-We are not living in the 90's anymore our screen got a lot bigger, but at the same time our brains are the same, so let's not go too far, readability come first.
+We are not living in the 90's any more our screen got a lot bigger, but at the same time our brains are the same, so let's not go too far, readability come first.

 ## Whitespace